 Here are 6 Ways to Use Pinterest Secret Boards:

 Non Niche Related Pins

 Some people have what are known as Bait Boards on their profile.
 These are used to entice followers outside of their main niche.
 But if you really want to be taken seriously in your niche, it’s best to just stick to what you know.
 Decide who your audience is and create and post content for them.

 For example – My business is about providing people with tips to succeed with blogging, online marketing, and social media.
 Having a board about my favourite vegetarian Crock Pot recipes is SO far off topic, it may make me look less professional and potential followers may take my content less seriously.
 That’s the sort of board that belongs on a personal Pinterest page.
 But that doesn’t mean I don’t stumble upon things of personal interest while I’m on Pinterest as my business.

 Enter Secret Boards.
 You can now have as many secret boards as you like (within the 350 overall board limit).
 So go ahead and create a board for those off-topic, personal items.
 Just select “Secret Board” when creating/naming it.
 Pin any non-niche related pins there so you can come back to them later.

 Blog Post Inspiration

 Sometimes I’ll read a really inspiring blog post by a fellow blogger and it gives me an idea for a blog post I’d never thought of before.
 I save those pins on a secret board for later.
 Then when I’m sitting at my computer with absolutely no idea what to write about, I refer back to that board for motivation.
-Now, obviously, I don’t steal the content of those posts.
-But sometimes just the title alone is enough to make me realize I have something to say on that same topic.
+Let me be clear… I do not steal the content of those posts.
+However, sometimes just the title alone is enough to make me realize I have something unique to say on that same topic.

 Building a New Board Up Before Making it Public